Home | Help/Support

 Using Onion Browser does not inherently guarantee security or privacy.
 It simply provides a set of features that may enhance privacy and anonymity while browsing the web.
 For more information: The Tor Project maintains a small section about staying anonymous over Tor, as do several threads on Reddit and other messageboard sites.

-Onion Browser is copyright © 2012-2018 Mike Tigas, all rights reserved.
-"Onion Browser" and the Onion Browser logo are trademarks of Mike Tigas.
+Onion Browser is copyright © 2012-2018 Tigas Ventures, LLC.
+All rights reserved.
+"Onion Browser" and the Onion Browser logo are trademarks of Tigas Ventures, LLC.
 Onion Browser 1.X is distributed under terms of the Mozilla Public License 2.0 (MPL); Onion Browser 2.X is distributed under the Endless / Onion Browser License (OBL).

 Onion Browser is not affiliated with nor endorsed by the Tor Project.
 Onion Browser carries no guarantee from The Tor Project about quality, suitability or anything else.
 "Tor" is a registered trademark of The Tor Project, Inc.